The issue of pandemics is a concern to us all.

-1. Planning makes sense: Do an assessment of your continuity of operations capabilities, understanding your vulnerabilities, and updating plans.
-Test and excercise that plan on a regular basis.
+- Planning makes sense: Do an assessment of your continuity of operations capabilities, understand your vulnerabilities, and update plans.
+Test and exercise that plan on a regular basis.

-2. Communications and information management are key cornerstones of any plan: If you can’t call for help, you can’t get help.
+- Communications and information management are critical cornerstones of any plan: If you can’t call for help, you can’t get help.
 Look for other ways to communicate.
-If you communicate the truth, stress levels go down, because people feel like they are getting an honest picture of what is happening.
-This happened in New York during 9/11 where Rudy Guiliani gave 4 reports per day and told it how it is.
+If you communicate the truth, stress levels go down because people feel like they are getting an honest picture of what is happening.
+This happened in New York during 9/11, where Rudy Guiliani gave four daily reports and told it how it was.
 Tell the truth and tell it often.

-4. Emergency Powers and Task Orders: Be smart enough to anticipate potential needs and requirements during a crisis.
+- Emergency Powers and Task Orders: Be wise enough to anticipate potential needs and requirements during a crisis.
 You might want to put in place signed task orders in advance and hold them in abeyance until you need them so you don’t have to go through normal procurement processes in a crisis situation.
-Customs regulations is a good example.
-There are numerous examples of aid being donated to a country in need and the customs office putting up roadblocks because of regulations that normally apply to business as usual scenarios.
+Customs regulation is a good example.
+There are numerous examples of aid being donated to a country in need and the customs office putting up roadblocks because of regulations that generally apply to business-as-usual scenarios.

-5. Memorandums of Understanding: Agree in advance of a Pandemic one Web site that will help families reconnect.
-Get Memorandums of Understanding signed between different departments to share information, or to allow doctors to move across state lines.
+- Memorandums of Understanding: Agree in advance of a Pandemic on one Web site that will help families reconnect.
+Get Memorandums of Understanding signed between different departments to share information or to allow doctors to move across state lines.
 This is a major issue when it comes to HIPAA regulations.
 Anticipate and get pre-approval.

-6. Incident Command System: A free methodology on the FEMA web site to teach you how to structure your organization in a crisis and manage it effectively.
-Have trigger points that understand in a pandemic what to shut down, etc.
+- Incident Command System: A free methodology on the FEMA website to teach you how to structure your organization in a crisis and manage it effectively.
+Have trigger points that understand a pandemic, what to shut down, etc.

-7. Simple works better: Don’t use a disaster as a time to experiment with new technologies or new ways of doing things.
-The people who have to implement your plan are most likely not well trained.
+- Simple works better: Don’t use a disaster as a time to experiment with new technologies or new ways of doing things.
+The people who have to implement your plan are most likely not well-trained.

 Stress is key in so many disasters.
-Don’t underanticipate the level of stress in a major crisis.
-Prepare teach the teacher classes in trauma councelling or even initiate television (or WebTV) programming to help people cope.
+Don’t under anticipate the level of stress in a major crisis.
+Prepare to teach the teacher classes in trauma counseling or even initiate television (or WebTV) programming to help people cope.

-Many government and NGO agencies will only work with free open source software solutions and systems, not proprietary technologies.
-Many companies such as IBM and Microsoft came together to develop open source software to manage world-wide crisis events.
-SAHANA is an open-source software application and was used by the Phillipines during the mudslides.
+Many government and NGO agencies will only work with free, open-source software solutions and systems, not proprietary technologies.
+Many companies, such as IBM and Microsoft, came together to develop open-source software to manage worldwide crisis events.
+SAHANA is an open-source software application and was used by the Philippines during the mudslides.

-Every tax dollar you spend in pre-disaster mitigation and preparedness has a benefit of $4.
+Every tax dollar you spend on pre-disaster mitigation and preparedness has a benefit of $4.

 What can we do to mitigate the impact of an influenza pandemic before the vaccines arrive?